jaredboynton/postman-saml-auth-router/README.md

 - **Enterprise Infrastructure**: SNI-aware SSL proxy for Cloudflare, nslookup + fallback IPs for corporate firewalls, real-time SIEM metrics.

 **What Alternatives Can Do**:
-- ✅ **Detection & Alerting**: Monitor Postman usage
+- **Detection & Alerting**: Monitor Postman usage
-- ✅ **Complete Blocking**: Prevent all Postman access
+- **Complete Blocking**: Prevent all Postman access
-- ❌ **SAML Enforcement**: Cannot redirect while preserving OAuth
+- ❌ **HOWEVER --** they cannot redirect while preserving OAuth

 **The Technical Reality**: This is a fundamental OAuth architecture challenge, not a Postman limitation.
-Infrastructure tools operate at the wrong layer for application-specific authentication logic.
-Even dedicated OAuth proxy solutions struggle with session state management across any OAuth-enabled application.
+Infrastructure tools operate at the wrong layer, and even dedicated OAuth proxy solutions struggle with session state management across any OAuth-enabled application.

 **Comprehensive Analysis**: See [Alternative Analysis](docs/ALTERNATIVE_ANALYSIS.md) for detailed technical assessment with supporting research from CrowdStrike, Zscaler, F5, and OAuth security studies.